bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, CSS"
   alt="Example, CSS." />

-From there we need to add some basic styling because currently in the page, if you open up the start files in the browser, they look like this, so there&apos;s very little styling here.
+<p>From there we need to add some basic styling because currently in the
+page, if you open up the start files in the browser, they look like this, so there&apos;s very little styling here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 211. css rules body, tabs, ul (124) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">